-Beware of Rental Listing Scams
+Rental Listing Scams

 “John” was looking for an apartment to rent and responded to a rental advertisement on an Internet classified website.
 The purported landlord told John that she was on vacation in Europe, and forwarded him a copy of the rental application by email.
 John filled out the application, providing personal information such as his name, address, birth date, and Social Security number.
 After John emailed the application back to the “landlord,” she told him that he had been accepted and asked him to wire an $800 security deposit.
 When John told the “landlord” that he wanted to view the apartment before paying the security deposit, she told him that she had four other potential renters and that he must send the payment within 24 hours to hold the apartment.
 John became suspicious and, after researching the listing on the Internet, realized the “landlord” did not own the apartment.
 Unfortunately, the scam artist already had John’s personal information, which placed him at risk of identity theft.

 “Sue” was looking for a home to rent for her family of five.
 She responded to a rental listing on the Internet and spoke by phone with the purported landlord, who eventually asked Sue to send him $2,000 by wire transfer to receive the keys to the home.
 After Sue sent the money, the landlord sent her a $5,000 cashier’s check.
-He asked Sue to deposit the check in her bank account, keep $300 for her trouble, and wire the remaining funds to the “mover” who would ship his belongs to his new home.
+He asked Sue to deposit the check in her bank account, keep $300 for her trouble, and wire the remaining funds to the “mover” who would ship his belongings to his new home.
 Sue asked her bank to look over the check.
 Sure enough, it was counterfeit.
-Sue called the “landlord” to ask for a refund or her security deposit, but his number was disconnected and she never heard from him again.
+Sue called the “landlord” to ask for a refund of her security deposit, but his number was disconnected and she never heard from him again.

 How Rental Listing Scams Work

 Rental listing scams are a twist on advance fee scams, a form of fraud that has been around for decades.
 Scam artists, often located in another country, post rental listings online on classified and rental websites, among other places.
 The scam artists usually offer very low rental prices to attract as many potential victims as possible.
-The scam artists usually ask people to send money upfront via wire transfer or reloadable cards to hold the property or pay the security deposit or first month’s rent.
+The scam artists usually ask people to send money upfront via wire transfer or reloadable cards to hold the property or to pay the security deposit or first month’s rent.
 In some cases, the scam artist may ask people to fill out a rental application or other documents with personal and/or financial information, which the scam artist can use to commit the crimes of theft or identity theft.
 In the end, the “landlord” never provides keys to the property and disappears with the victim’s money and/or personal information.
-Before this, some scam artists may send a cashier’s check to the person and ask that they cash the check and forward a portion of the funds to a third party, such a moving company.
+Before this, some scam artists may send a cashier’s check to the person and ask that they cash the check and forward a portion of the funds to a third party, such as a moving company.
 Invariably, the check is counterfeit, and the person’s bank holds him or her responsible for any funds sent to the scam artists.

 When reviewing rental listings, look for these tell-tale red flags that the listing may be a scam: